GlobalTechInfo/SUHAIL-XMD/README.md

       To stop bot ``` npm stop ```

    ## TERMUX/UBUNTU
-_Add environment variables in config.env then run following commands_
+_First Of All Fork The Repo Then You'll Be Able To Do All The Remaining Steps.Add environment variables in config.env and config.js then run following commands_
 ```
 apt update && apt -y upgrade